-One of the goals of producing a policy and procedure manual is to document the core business processes that produce the optimal business model.
+One of the goals of producing a business procedures manual is to document the core business processes that produce the optimal business model.
 The optimal model will be easy to understand, repeat, and replicate by other employees, in other offices, over time.
 It will produce consistent results, profits, and morale.
 Consistency reduces risk and uncertainty producing a more stable company.

-Before you begin organizing and compiling information in preparation for writing the manual, you should evaluate the following steps:
+Before you begin organizing and compiling information in preparation for writing your business procedures manual, you should evaluate the following steps:

 - Choose the personnel who will have the authority and responsibility for preparing the sections of the manual and who will have the ultimate authority over the entire manual.

 - Determine the desired content of the manual including what should and should not go into the manual.

 - Outline the major sources of information for the manual.